emilybache/gothpy-katas/johanlindberg/kataargs/README.txt

 Exception: No flag can be associated with value: 1.

-You must specify an expected type when calling make_parser.
+You must specify an expected type when calling make_parser and you cannot specify more than type in a list.

 >>> parse = make_parser(a = flag())
 Traceback (most recent call last):
     ...
 TypeError: flag() takes at least 1 positional argument (0 given)

+>>> parse = make_parser(a = flag([int, float]))
+Traceback (most recent call last):
+    ...
+Exception: You cannot specify more than one type for a list.

 Schemas are validated before a parser is created for handling it.
 The